 (h) the licensee, being a licensed plumbing contractor, has failed to exercise general direction and control over the carrying out of authorised work as defined in regulation 12(2) carried out by the holder of a tradesperson’s licence;

-(i) the licensee, being the holder of a tradesperson’s licence has carried out plumbing work, whilst not under the general direction and control of a licensed plumbing contractor.
+(i) the licensee, being the holder of a tradesperson’s licence has carried out plumbing work, whilst not under the general direction and control of a licensed plumbing contractor;

+(j) the licensee, being the holder of a provisional tradesperson’s licence, has carried out plumbing work while not under the supervision of a licensed plumbing contractor or the holder of —

+(i) in any case, a tradesperson’s licence; or

+(ii) in the case of drainage plumbing work, a tradesperson’s licence (drainage plumbing),

+working under the general direction and control of a licensed plumbing contractor;

+(k) the licensee, being the holder of a provisional tradesperson’s licence (drainage plumbing), has carried out drainage plumbing work while not under the supervision of a licensed plumbing contractor or the holder of —

+(i) a tradesperson’s licence; or

+(ii) a tradesperson’s licence (drainage plumbing),

+working under the general direction and control of a licensed plumbing contractor.

 [Regulation 27 amended in Gazette 12 Sep 2003 p.
 4079-80; 28 Jun 2004 p.
 2413-15 and p.
 2457; 7 Oct 2005 p.
-4519-20.]
+4519-20; 19 Dec 2014 p.
+4837.]

 28. Complaint to Board about disciplinary matter, who may make